-- P 20 – jeepney fare from Cagayan deo Oro Port to Agora Bus Terminal
+- P 20 – jeepney fare from Cagayan de Oro Port to Agora Bus Terminal

-- P 230 – Bus fare from Agora Bus Station, Cagayan de Oro to Maramag Bus Station (same rate applies on the return trip)
+- P 230 – Bus fare from Agora Bus Station, Cagayan de Oro to Maramag Bus Station (the same rate applies on the return trip)

-- P 215 – Bus fare from Davao City to Quezon Bus Station (same rate applies on the return trip)
+- P 215 – Bus fare from Davao City to Quezon Bus Station (the same rate applies on the return trip)

 ** We did not include our expenses for meals, snacks, souvenirs, tips, and other fees in this rate sheet as you may have different needs, preferences, itineraries, miscellaneous transportation, and sharing scheme from us.
 Note that all figures are subject to change without prior notice.